-The Project Site and vicinity provides potential nesting habitat for migratory birds and other birds of prey including, but not limited to, the species identified in Section 3.5.2.
+The Project Site and vicinity provides potential nesting habitat for migratory birds and other birds of prey.
 If active nests are present in these areas, tree removal and other construction activities associated with development of Alternative A could adversely affect these species.
 During construction of Alternative A, actions that cause direct injury or death of a migratory bird, removal of an active nest with eggs or nestling during the breeding season, or any disturbance that results in nest abandonment or forced fledging of nestlings is considered take under the MBTA.
-Upon implementation of the mitigation measures identified in Section 4, which includes preconstruction surveys, potential adverse effects to nesting birds during construction would be reduced to a less-than-significant level.
+BMPs in Table 2.1-3 include worker awareness training for protected species, including nesting migratory birds, to ensure that construction workers are aware of the potential for impacts and that workers know the proper notification and avoidance procedures.
+Upon implementation of the mitigation measures identified in Section 4, which includes pre-construction surveys, potential adverse effects to nesting birds during construction would be reduced to a less-than-significant level.
+Pre-construction surveys would ensure that any nesting migratory birds are identified and, if present, buffers are established in cooperation with resource agencies to prevent nest abandonment.